Email accessibility and standards are not exactly the talk of the town. However, they are important and do need to be reviewed.

 Even if your text reads left to right, if it aligned differently, it could make it hard for people with dyslexia to read.

-Developers can create emails and web pages using Semantic code to accommodate for those who don’t have high-end tech to help them access your email content.
-As an example of this code, simply using the header tag <h1> and the simple paragraph tag <p> , allows screen readers to distinguish the difference between them and makes the content easier to digest.
+Developers can create emails and web pages using Semantic code to accommodate for those who don’t have a high-end tech to help them access your email content.
+As an example of this code, merely using the header tag <h1> and the simple paragraph tag <p> allows screen readers to distinguish the difference between them and makes the content easier to digest.

 This would make the message much harder (if not impossible) to understand for those who have a different native language or speak multiple similar languages.

-The language attribute can be set within a HTML document to dictate the language which the document is being written in.
+The language attribute can be set within an HTML document to dictate the language in which the material is being written.
 This piece of code would look like

 lang=’en’ and would be declared before anything else within the HTML.

-Making emails accessible is an essential part of a well structured email and for this to happen, images should have alt text (alternative text) associated to them.
-This is crucial in simple cases (such as image blocking Outlook) all the way up to a reader who can read your text but, only sees a blurry image.
+Making emails accessible is an essential part of a well-structured email, and for this to happen, images should have alt text (alternative text) associated with them.
+This is crucial in simple cases (such as image blocking Outlook) up to a reader who can read your text but only sees a blurry vision.

-- Use descriptive Alt text but, don’t write War and Peace – If your contact is using a screen reader, it is able to describe to them what is being shown.
-Try to avoid the same alt text for multiple images and be short and to the point… for example, check out Mr. Magoo at th beginning of the blog!
+- Use descriptive Alt text but, don’t write War and Peace – If your contact is using a screen reader, it can describe to them what is being shown.
+Try to avoid the same alt text for multiple images and be short and to the point… for example, check out Mr. Magoo at the beginning of the blog!

 - Using titles – Some developers believe that putting a title for the image along with alt text can be descriptive and helpful.
 BAD DEVELOPERS!
-This confuses most screen readers and even worst, the people using them making for a very bad experience… don’t do it.
+This confuses most screen readers and even worst, the people using them making for a horrible experience… don’t do it.